Wafi-FR/Appauto-Streamlit-Portofolio/Readme.md

-# Clustering Analysis (Streamlit App)
+# Auto Clustering Analysis (Streamlit App)

-This Streamlit app performs an interactive clustering analysis on dataset using KMeans and PCA.
+Upload your Dataset and this Streamlit app performs an interactive clustering analysis on dataset using KMeans and PCA.

 ## Features
 - Upload & preview